w0rt0x/ClAssT---Acinetobacter-baumannii-Clone-type-Assignment-Tool/README.md

 2) Select the file that contains the Genome from your Computer
 3) Add/Expand the SVM Training-Vectors:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.1) Change the 'Score_new' to the corresponding Value between 0 and 1
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.2) Add the new Score-Vectors of the genome with the corresponding Value between 0 and 1.
-The format must be ['Filename', Score-IC1, Score-IC2,..., Score_of_new, Label].
-The Label in the last Column must match the previous entered name in step 1).
+The format must be ['Filename', Score-IC1, Score-IC2,..., Score_of_new, Label] like all other Vectors showen below.
+The Label in the last column must match the previous entered name in step 1).
 There needs to be at least one Training-Vector for the new Genome.
 <p align="center">
   <img src="https://github.com/w0rt0x/ClAssT---Acinetobacter-baumannii-Clone-type-Assignment-Tool/blob/master/Instructions/pictures/AddFilter.png" height="50%" width="50%">
 </p>